nzgather/Gather-Resources-Dev/building-the-web/content/Building With Wordpress.md

 ### Sub navs in Wordpress

 Menus are used to create menus, but don't create real hierarchy of posts.
-When hierarchy is require, we need to use the "pages" functionality of Wordpress.
+When hierarchy is required, we need to use the "pages" functionality of Wordpress.
 This can be added to any **custom post type** and basically means, _"treat this post-type as heirarchical like regular WP pages and not chronological like regular WP posts"_.

 Once our pages (or custom post types with pages functionality enabled) are created, and our child pages are given the correct pages, then we can call the sub nav using `wp_list_pages()`.